spacepy/spacepy/Doc/source/install_linux.rst

 CDF
 ===
 The NASA CDF library is included if installing from a binary wheel.
-If building SpacePy from source or wish to use a different version of the CDF library, you will need to install it.
+If you build SpacePy from source or wish to use a different version of the CDF library, you will need to install it.

 It is recommended to install the ncurses library; on Ubuntu and Debian::